Topener/ti.gamedevkit/README.md

 Any requests are appreciated (submit a ticket) as I'm looking for ways of expanding this collection of libraries

+Note: iOS only for now.
+Android support will come in 8.1 due to [this bug](https://jira.appcelerator.org/browse/TIMOB-26650)

 ## Current Libraries

 - [ti.gamedevkit/cards](#tigamedevkitcards)